Cray-HPE/docs-csm/operations/network/gateway_testing.md

 This page describes how to run a set of tests to determine if the gateways are functioning properly.
 The gateway test will obtain an API token from Keycloak and then use that token to attempt to access a set of service APIs on one or more networks as defined in the gateway test definition file (`gateway-test-defn.yaml`).
 The test will check the return code to make sure it gets the expected response.

 When the nmnlb network is specified, it will use `api-gw-service-nmn.local` as an override for `nmnlb.<system-domain>` in 1.2.
-You can set `use-api-gw-override: false` in gateway-test-defn.yaml if you would like to disable that override and use `nmnlb.<system-domain>`.
+You can set `use-api-gw-override: false` in `gateway-test-defn.yaml` if you would like to disable that override and use `nmnlb.<system-domain>`.

 ## Running gateway tests on an NCN

 The gateway test scripts can be found in `/usr/share/doc/csm/scripts/operations/gateway-test`.
-To test the gateways from an NCN you will need to use gateway-test.py.
+To test the gateways from an NCN, use `gateway-test.py`.
 When `gateway-test.py` is run from an NCN, it has access to the admin client secret using `kubectl`.
 It will use the admin client secret to get the token for accessing the APIs.

 You can run the test by executing the following command.
 You will need to specify the system domain (for example, `eniac.dev.cray.com`).